 To access the falls, visitors can take a moderate 2.5-hour hike through the native forest, which offers stunning views of the surrounding valley and lake.
 My friends who have walked this trail added that they saw several other smaller waterfalls and scenic viewpoints along the way.

 According to the Department of Conservation (DOC), there is also a shorter 20-minute easy one-way walk.

 Tarawera Falls is a truly breathtaking sight and a must-see destination for any nature lover.

 Marokopa Falls is located on the Marokopa River, near Waitomo Caves.
 The falls drop 35 metres (115ft) into a deep pool, creating a stunning display of mist and spray.

-Or, you can also hike a longer loop trail that takes you down to the base of the falls for a closer look.
+(Trail down to the falls is temporarily closed) Or, you can also hike a longer loop trail that takes you down to the base of the falls for a closer look.
 Along the way, keep an eye out for native birds such as the North Island robin and tui, which can often be seen in the surrounding forest.

 Huka Falls, Taupo

 It’s the sheer power and force of the Huka Falls that really captured my attention.
 The turquoise water pounds over the falls with such force that it created a constant roar.
 It’s one of the best free things to do when visiting Lake Taupo.